apache/nuttx/configs/pic32mz-starterkit/README.txt

     2. Serial Output

        The OS test produces all of its test output on the serial console.
        This configuration has UART1 enabled as a serial console.

-I have been unable to get this UART work on the MEB.
-But on the Expansion I/O board, this maps to RX = J11 pin 41 and TX = J11 pin 43
+    3. Toolchain

+       By default, the Pinguino MIPs tool chain is used.
+This toolchain selection can easily be changed with 'make menuconfig'.